brainstormforce/wp-spectra/readme.txt

 = x.x.x =
 * Feature: Post Grid - Introduced new left and right post layouts.
 * Improvement: Forms - Added a separate alignment option for labels.
-* Fix: Image - Resolved an issue wherein Image overlay caption alignment would not work as expected.
+* Fix: Image - Resolved an issue wherein the image overlay caption alignment would not work as expected.
+* Fix: Image - Resolved an issue wherein the hover box shadow would not work as intended in the overlay layout.
 * Fix: Review - Resolved an issue where the Rich result test would throw an error when selecting a course item schema.

 = 2.13.2 - Monday, 13th May 2024 =